mockative/mockative/README.md

 ### Global Mocking

-If you prefer to make all classes in your project open (and thus mockable by Mockative) without annotating them individually, you can adjust the `allOpen` configuration to apply to all classes.
+If you prefer to make all classes in your project open (and thus also mockable by Mockative) without annotating them individually, you can adjust the `allOpen` configuration to apply to all classes.
 However, use this approach with caution, as it may have unintended side effects by making all your classes non-final.

 ```kotlin
 allOpen {